 1939 Durham Museum photo looking west from around 65th and Maple.
 I believe the grocery store on the right behind the street car is the current day Joe’s Cafe building.

-It seems it would remain a grocery until 1942 when Ethel West opened the Maple Inn.
-Ethel had previously operated the Empire Buffet at 14th and Howard Street downtown.
-By 1958, the 45-seat cafe was listed for sale again.
-That’s when an employee of the Martin Bomber Plant took over.
+The building continued to serve as a grocery until 1942, when it found new life under Ethel West, who opened the Maple Inn.
+Ethel was experienced in the restaurant industry, having previously operated the Empire Buffet at 14th and Howard Street downtown.
+Ethel had called it quits by 1958, and the building, which resembled a 45-seat small-town cafe, was listed for sale again.
+That’s when Joe, an employee of the Martin Bomber Plant, took over.

 2011 Google Street view photo of Joe’s Cafe just west of downtown Benson.

-Joe Seidenspinner’s father was a longtime cafe owner so he had plenty of experience being around the business and knew what to expect.
-So after his father passed away in 1957, the younger Joe left his job to follow in his footsteps.
+That Joe is Joe Seidenspinner, a man whose father was a longtime cafe owner.
+Growing up in the industry, Joe had plenty of experience being around the business and knew what to expect.
+By the time Joe’s father passed away, the younger Joe left his job at the plant to follow in his footsteps.

 2019 photo of Joe’s Cafe in its familar spot along 65th and Maple Street.